vinland-technology/flict/SETTINGS.md

 }
 ```

-As with previous example you can for now skip the meta section.
+You can for now skip the meta section, which is present in example.
 A translation definition is specified using:

 ```alias``` - the expression we want to translate to a "proper" license, e.gg GPLv2+